sourcemeta/learnjsonschema.com/content/2019-09/core/recursiveRef.markdown

 When resolving a recursive anchor using this keyword, the base URI of the origin is not considered.
-Instead, the evaluator looks in the [dynamic scope](https://json-schema.org/blog/posts/dynamicref-and-generics) and jumps to the first encountered occurence of the recursive anchor in the [stack of schema resources](https://json-schema.org/blog/posts/understanding-lexical-dynamic-scopes#the-dynamic-scope-as-a-stack) traversed so far.
+Instead, the evaluator looks in the [dynamic scope](https://json-schema.org/blog/posts/dynamicref-and-generics) and jumps to the first encountered occurrence of the recursive anchor in the [stack of schema resources](https://json-schema.org/blog/posts/understanding-lexical-dynamic-scopes#the-dynamic-scope-as-a-stack) traversed so far.